LEBoltzmann/comp4211_project/readme.md

 2. Tent
 3. AdaNPC

-### It is recommended to open a branch if you are going to delete or make big changes
+### It is recommended to open a branch if you are going to delete many things or make big changes